Marking a Claim for Review

 How to Mark or Unmark a Claim for Review

-To mark a claim:
+To mark a claim for review:

 2. Select Mark for Review.